 Isabel Miranda is a Boston-based artist who grew up in South America, South-East Asia and Southern Africa.
-Growing up aboard influenced her interest in street photography and video, where she explores topics such as spirituality, music and identity.
+Growing up aboard influenced her interest in street photography and documentary filmmaking, where she explores topics such as spirituality, music and identity.

-She is a recipient of the 2019 Emerging Photographer Scholarship for the Santa Fe Photographic Workshops and exhibited her work at the Aurora Gallery in Worcester, MA and the Texas Photographic Society in the "#tpsNewVisions: A Student Show".
+She is a recipient of the 2019 Emerging Photographer Scholarship for the Santa Fe Photographic Workshops and exhibited her work at the Aurora Gallery in Worcester, MA, the Bromfield Gallery in Boston, MA and the 2022 Women Street Photographers exhibition at Artspace PS109 in New York City.

 For more information on Isabel's work or to chat more please feel free to contact her.